-- The wrong medication may be given to a patient when the pharmacist attaches the wrong label, an inaccurate label, or inappropriate label.
+- Wrong medication given due to wrong label, inaccurate labeling, or inappropriate label.

 - The wrong medication may be prescribed when the physician fails to consider recent warnings about the medication.